-To support Full-Time Lectureships, the university has established opportunities for promotion and a corresponding set of salary increases:
+To support full-time lectureships, the College has established opportunities for promotion and a corresponding set of salary increases:

-- 1. the rank of Lecturer I - 2. the rank of Lecturer II, with a \$1,000 increase in salary from Lecturer I - 3. the rank of Lecturer III, with a \$1,200 increase in salary from Lecturer II - 4. and the rank of Lecturer IV, with a \$1,400 increase in salary from Lecturer III
+- 1. the rank of lecturer 1 - 2. the rank of lecturer 2, with a \$1,000 increase in salary from lecturer 1 - 3. the rank of lecturer 3, with a \$1,200 increase in salary from lecturer 2 - 4. and the rank of lecturer 4, with a \$1,400 increase in salary from lecturer 3.

-The university has provided that a candidate is eligible for promotion one rank at a time.
+The College has provided that a candidate is eligible for promotion one rank at a time.

 A Lecturer Review Committee has developed criteria for these promotions and a process for awarding them.
 It oversees the process, and it has a role in making recommendations.
-The Full Time Lecturers elect the members of the committee to terms of three years.
-Places are allocated per school, and they are to be reviewed by the university and by United University Professions (UUP), with assistance from the committee, as numbers change within schools.
+The full-time lecturers elect the members of the committee to terms of three years.
+Places are allocated per school, and they are to be reviewed by the College and by United University Professions (UUP), with assistance from the committee, as numbers change within schools.